Browse by Group

 Apostolakis, C., 2005.
 Can Culture and Inter-Organisational Change Attain Sustainable Development?
 Egalitarian Collaboration at Bournemouth University.
 In: Conference on Education for Sustainable Development: Graduates as Global Citizens, 12-13 September 2005, Bournemouth University, England.
 (Unpublished)

 Bobeva, M., 2005.
 A Framework for Information Architecture for Business Networks.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Babatunde, A., 2005.
 Quality of environmental disclosure by multi-national oil companies: a corporate governance perspective.
 Working Paper.
 Poole, UK: Centre for Corporate Governance and Regulation.
 (Unpublished)